Common market organisation

 The Commission has set up a tool gathering all the commercial designations recognised in the EU and other useful information, such as scientific names, production methods and catch areas.
 This tool complements the information provided in the EU countries: only the national lists provided below are the authoritative source.

 EUMOFA enables direct monitoring of the volume, value and price of fishery and aquaculture products, from the first sale to retail stage, including imports and exports.
-Data are collected from EU countries, Norway, Iceland and from EU institutions and updated every day.
+Data are collected from EU countries, Norway, Iceland, the United Kingdom and from EU institutions and updated every day.
+EUMOFA also provides thematic analyses and regular highlights on main market developments.

 Commission implementing regulation concerning the recognition of producer organisations and inter-branch organisations, the extension of the rules of producer organisations and inter-branch organisations and the publication of trigger prices